Hadi-Khatib/digital-content-verification/Guide.md

 Through both services you can find photos that will help you geolocate your evidence as the one below demonstrates.
 Below you can see a screenshot of Panoramio of a photoof a shop  found through the site.
 The photo includes the phone number of the shop, and a small board with full address on it.

+photo

+Once you find the suspected location of your evidence, Google Earth can be very helpful to confirm if this is the actual location or not.
+Different techniques can be used for this which includes:

+- Looking at structures
+- Looking at terrain
+- Using Google satellite image history